Francesco Marmaggi: Biography

 Marmaggi left Prague on 6 July 1925, after repeatedly warning President Tomáš Masaryk, Premier Antonín Švehla and Foreign Minister Edvard Beneš not to attend the ceremonies.
 They reportedly argued that they were participating as private persons.
 Marmaggi's protest was echoed by the Catholic People's Party, which criticized Masaryk.
 As a result of Marmaggi's departure, Czechoslovakia cut diplomatic ties with the Holy See.
+Years of negotiations established a new working relationship (the Holy See and the Czech officials reached a temporary agreement only in January 1928), but the Vatican failed to persuade the Czechs to allow Marmaggi to return as nuncio, not even a face-saving few weeks.

 Marmaggi then served as Nuncio to Poland from 1928 until he was made Cardinal-Priest of Santa Cecilia in the consistory of 16 December 1935 by Pius XI.
 Two years later, alongside Cardinals Maglione, Pietro Boetto, Nicola Canali, Mario Nasalli Rocca di Corneliano, Alberto di Jorio, Giovanni Mercati, Raffaele Rossi, Carlo Salotti, Federico Tedeschini and Eugène-Gabriel-Gervais-Laurent Tisserant, he sat on a papal commission analyzing the situation created by the Spanish Civil War and its implications for Roman Catholic clergy in Spain.
 The body was created because Pope Pius was alarmed by Nationalist leader Francisco Franco's decision to overturn Republican reforms at a time when the zone controlled by Nationalist forces was much smaller than the Republican area.

 Marmaggi participated in the conclave of 1939 that elected Pius XII.
 He left Poland in March 1939, when he was appointed cardinal and Prefect of the Congregation of the Council.
 Reportedly, he wanted his successor in Poland to be Angelo Giuseppe Roncalli, the Nuncio to Turkey and Greece and future Pope John XXIII.

 Marmaggi was Prefect until his death in 1949.
 A street in Rome was named in his honor "Via Cardinale Marmaggi".